AUGUSTA, Ga. (WJBF) – With the number of flu cases steadily rising, so are the prescriptions for Tamiflu.

 Barney’s Pharmacy is just one store of many that have seen a recent spike in customers transferring their prescriptions due to other retail pharmacies are running out or just don’t have it in stock.

 Pharmacist Amanda Khalil, says they too are no stranger to the shortage because wholesale suppliers are allocating which pharmacies get the Tamiflu restock.

 “We’ve order about 72,000 thousand dollars worth of Tamiflu just this month,” said Khalil.
 “As for how much we dispensed, we’ve dispensed over 550 prescriptions just in January.
 So quite a lot.”

-Before getting checked into the emergency room or doctors office, doctors are requiring all patients to wear medical mask if they are experiencing any flu-like symptoms
+Before getting checked into the emergency room or doctors office, doctors require all patients to wear a medical mask if they are experiencing any flu-like symptoms

 “We got plenty of Lysol, plenty of wipes,” said Khalil.
 “Defiantly encouraging everyone to come that, especially if you’ve been around people that are sick.”